jjohngrey/Stock-Market-Simulation/README.md

 * As a user, I want to be able to view a list of my past orders, longs or shorts.
 * As a user, I want to be able to view my profit/loss as I am making my trades.
 * As a user, I want to be able to see the ticker prices as they are being updated.
+* As a user, I want to be able to have the option to save my stock orders to file.
+* As a user, I want to be able to have the option to load my stock orders from file.